 - Vanderbilt - Immediate Care, 801 Vanderbilt Beach Road

-When you visit Naples it’s so easy just to stay at your hotel and enjoy the beach, pool and on-property restaurants.
+When you visit Naples it's so easy just to stay at your hotel and enjoy the beach, pool and on-property restaurants.
 Or, maybe venture to Fifth Avenue South or Third Street South.
 Those areas are great even for locals.
 But, there is so much more to Naples if you get out and explore a little bit.
 I hope this guide gives you some ideas during your visit.
-If you’re still wondering how to live like a local in Naples, FL comment below.
-If you one day decide to call Naples home, please call me to help with your home search.
-In the meantime, enjoy all that Naples has to offer.
+If you’re still wondering how to live like a local in Naples, FL post on my Live Like a Local group on Facebook.

 Any places I should add to this post?
-Comment below to let me know where you are from and what you’ve done in Naples while visiting.
-And, of course, I would appreciate it if you hit the share buttons to share on social media.
+Comment HERE to let me know where you are from and what you’ve done in Naples while visiting.

 Enjoy your time in Naples!